-On September 14, 2015, shortly before the beginning of Advanced LIGO's first official gravitational wave search and nearly 100 years after Einstein first postulated gravitational waves, LIGO's two interferometers achieved their first detection of a gravitational wave: a detection with a large signal to noise ratio, 24.
+On September 14, 2015, shortly before the beginning of Advanced LIGO's first official gravitational wave search and nearly 100 years after Einstein first postulated gravitational waves, LIGO's two interferometers achieved their first detection of a gravitational wave: a detection with a very strong and unambiguous signal.
 The measured waveform matched the predictions of Einstein's general relativity for waves from two black holes spiraling together, colliding and merging.
 A few days later there appeared in both detectors a weaker second signal consistent with the merger of two lower mass black holes.
+During the second observing run, from November 2016-August 2017, more signals were seen, and with Virgo joining on 1 August 2017, signals were seen in all three interferometers.
+This allows far better localization of sources and will be of great value in pointing traditional astronomers to possible sources for multi-messenger astrophysics.

-During this first search, the interferometer noise is about three times worse than the Advanced LIGO design.
-Over the next several years, interspersed with subsequent searches, LIGO's interferometers will be brought to design sensitivity with a 30-fold increase in the rate of detection of waves, and an advanced VIRGO interferometer will join the search, followed by an advanced Japanese interferometer called KAGRA.
-Major further improvements are envisioned in the 2020s, including the possible construction of a third LIGO Observatory in India.
+During these first searches, the interferometer noise is about three times worse than the Advanced LIGO design.
+Over the next several years, interspersed with subsequent searches, LIGO's and Virgo's interferometers will be brought to design sensitivity with a 30-fold increase in the rate of detection of waves, followed by the addition of an advanced Japanese interferometer called KAGRA.
+Major further improvements are envisioned in the 2020s, including the addition in the mid-2020's of a third LIGO Observatory in India.